On the Quantum versus Classical Learnability of Discrete Distributions: Quantum and Classical PAC Learning

 Additionally, it is natural to define the \emph{quantum sample} oracle $\qsample(D)$ via

 In particular, note that given access to $\qsample(D)$ one can straightforwardly simulate access to $\sample(D)$ by simply querying $\qsample(D)$, and then performing a measurement in the computational basis.
 At this point, it is important to point out that unlike in the case of function concept classes -- where what it means to ``learn a function" is relatively straightforward -- there are two distinct notions of what it means to ``learn a distribution" \cite{Kearns:1994:LDD:195058.195155}.
 Informally, given some unknown distribution $D$, as well as access to either a classical or quantum sample oracle, we could ask that a learning algorithm outputs an \emph{evaluator} for $D$ -- i.e. some function $\tilde{D}:\{0,1\}^n \rightarrow [0,1]$ which on input $x \in \{0,1\}^n$ outputs an estimate for $D(x)$, and therefore provides an approximate description of the distribution.
-This is perhaps the most intuitive notion of what it means to learn a probability distribution, and one can indeed construct a corresponding notion of PAC learnability \cite{Kearns:1994:LDD:195058.195155}, for which a variety of results are known for different distribution concept classes~\cite{Kearns:1994:LDD:195058.195155,canonne2020short,kamath2015learning,diakonikolas2016learning}.
+This is perhaps the most intuitive notion of what it means to learn a probability distribution, and one can indeed construct a corresponding notion of PAC learnability \cite{Kearns:1994:LDD:195058.195155}, for which a variety of results are known for different distribution classes~\cite{Kearns:1994:LDD:195058.195155,canonne2020short,kamath2015learning,diakonikolas2016learning}.
 However, in many practical settings one might not be interested in learning a full description of the probability distribution (an evaluator for the probability of events) but rather in being able to generate samples from the distribution.
 As such, instead of asking for a description of the unknown probability distribution (an evaluator) we could ask that the learning algorithm outputs a \emph{generator} for $D$ -- i.e. a probabilistic (quantum or classical) algorithm which when run generates samples from $D$.
 From a heuristic perspective we note that many of the most widely utilized probabilistic modelling architectures and algorithms, such as generative adversarial networks, are precisely learning algorithms of this type.
-Additionally, there has recently been a surge of interest in \emph{quantum} learning algorithms of this type -- so called \textit{Born machines} \cite{coyle2019born, liu2018differentiable} -- which are based on the simple observation that one can sample from a given distribution by preparing and measuring an appropriate quantum state (such as the state provided by the $\qsample$ oracle).
-While the learning of evaluators is certainly both interesting and important, with many open questions \cite{diakonikolas2016learning}, in this work we will focus exclusively on the problem of learning generators for distribution concept classes.
-To this end, we start with the following definition, adapted from Refs. \cite{coyle2019born,Kearns:1994:LDD:195058.195155}, which formalizes the notion of an efficient generator:
+Additionally, there has recently been a surge of interest in \emph{quantum} learning algorithms of this type -- so called \textit{Born machines}~\cite{coyle2019born, liu2018differentiable, Benedetti_2019} -- which are based on the simple observation that one can sample from a given distribution by preparing and measuring an appropriate quantum state (such as the state provided by the $\qsample$ oracle).
+We note that interestingly ``learning to evaluate" and ``learning to generate" are incomparable learning problems, in the sense that being able to learn an evaluator does not imply being able to learn a generator and vice versa~\cite{Kearns:1994:LDD:195058.195155}.
+While the learning of evaluators is certainly both interesting and important, with many open questions \cite{diakonikolas2016learning}, in this work we will focus exclusively on the problem of learning generators for distribution classes.
+To this end, we start with the following definition, adapted from Refs.~\cite{coyle2019born,Kearns:1994:LDD:195058.195155}, which formalizes the notions of efficient classical and quantum generators: